 My previous career was in banking.
 I did my own counselling training at the University of Bristol and have a Post Graduate Diploma and Masters in Counselling.
 I also have a degree in Psychology and did my first degree many years ago in Modern Languages, also at the University of Bristol.
 I am married with 3 grown up children, have lived in Bristol since 1986 and am a big fan of everything this city has to offer!

 I’m Sue Woodhead-Marsh and I’m the Training Co-ordinator.
 I have been working for Network since February 2015 and am committed to the life-changing work this organisation does.
 My role is to undertake the admin for all our courses – including being a first point of contact, producing pre-course publicity and related materials, managing the application and booking processes, and generally ensuring that everything runs smoothly before, during and after the courses.
 I’m passionate about health & well-being, learning and personal development.
-I have two grown up sons and love reading, music, watching movies, walking, birds, log fires, candles and the seaside.
+I have two grown up sons and love reading, listening to music, watching movies and walking (especially by the sea!)